xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-typescript.md

 I suggest excluding `plugin:@typescript-eslint/recommended` for a big project at first to facilitate an incremental migration.

 ### TypeScript VSCode Integration

-Open VSCode setting (See more about setting up TSLint at http://artsy.github.io/blog/2019/01/29/from-tslint-to-eslint/ and https://dev.to/dorshinar/linting-your-reacttypescript-project-with-eslint-and-prettier-8hb)
+Open VSCode setting (See more about setting up TSLint [here](http://artsy.github.io/blog/2019/01/29/from-tslint-to-eslint/) and [here](https://dev.to/dorshinar/linting-your-reacttypescript-project-with-eslint-and-prettier-8hb))

 ```javascript
 {